Transplantable organs and tissues: Pancreas

 A pancreas transplant involves implanting a healthy pancreas (one that can produce insulin) into a person who has diabetes.
 Because the pancreas performs functions necessary in the digestion process, the recipient's native pancreas is left in place, and the donated pancreas attached in a different location.
 In the event of rejection of the new pancreas, the recipient could not survive without the native pancreas still in place.
 The healthy pancreas comes from a donor who has just died or it may be a partial pancreas from a living donor.
 Whole pancreas transplants from living donors are not possible, again because the pancreas is a necessary organ for digestion.
 At present, pancreas transplants are usually performed in persons with insulin-dependent diabetes who have severe complications.

 Intestine

-Small intestine transplantation is the rarest type of solid organ transplant.
 Currently, approximately half are pediatric recipients.
 The most common indications in adults are ischemia (22%), Crohn's disease (13%), trauma (12%), and desmoid tumor (10%); and in pediatrics, gastroschisis (21%), volvulus (18%), and necrotizing enterocolitis (12%).
 Higher graft and patient survival rates are seen at the more experienced transplant programs.
 Within the last few years, 1-year graft and patient survival at more experienced centers have reached 60% to 70% and 65% to 80%, respectively.